 If you were entrapped by law enforcement, your charges could also be found to be unwarranted.
 Entrapment takes place when police officers or an informant induce a suspect to do something illegal which they would otherwise not do.

 It is also sometimes the case that the drugs you allegedly possessed have gone missing as it was handled by multiple parties before winding up in an evidence locker.
 If no drugs can be produced, you could have your case dismissed.

 While being charged with drug possession is serious, a skilled Orlando drug crimes attorney can fight to prevent a conviction by arguing any number of defenses on your behalf.
-The sooner you can begin your defense, the stronger it can be, so call Jaeger & Blankner today to get started!
+The sooner you can begin your defense, the stronger it can be, so call Ali & Blankner today to get started!